 As a society, we need to figure out how to legalize and regulate marijuana in a way that balances the risks.
 There is still a tremendous amount of research that needs to be done, both on the benefits and detriments of this vilified plant.
 Under prohibition however, this research has been virtually impossible to perform.
 Supporting legit businesses by making sure they are getting their books in order helps to legitimize the industry in the eyes of the law and enables sustained growth.

-Not the mention, the puns are pretty dope
+Not to mention, the puns are pretty dope

 Work in cannabis and trust me, your buds will be jealous.
 Its few and far apart that an opportunity to catalyze an industry presents itself.
 And much like any other industry, potential employers span the gamut; from plant touching cultivation and dispensary businesses to ancillary tech, data, media, marketing, compliance and beyond.